 Welcome to the Cedar Falls Authors Festival Website

-Coming February of 2021, The Sower and the Seer: Perspectives on the Intellectual History of the American Midwest.
+March 2021, The Sower and the Seer: Perspectives on the Intellectual History of the American Midwest.
 This is a collection of 22 essays about the Intellectual History of the Midwest.
-(Wisconsin Historical Society Press, forthcoming)
+(Wisconsin Historical Society Press, 2021)

 My chapter focuses on the city of Cedar Falls, Iowa.